August 2022

 Getting Home Assistant running in a FreeBSD 13.1 jail

 Home Assistant is not friendly for plain installs.
 It seems designed for containers or running everything out of pip install.
 That, in itself, is a disturbing trend I’ve seen on several projects (what? you’re not running a git cloned image?).
-I’ve seen reports of people running containers etc. However, I want to run this on
+I’ve seen reports of people running containers etc. However, I want to run this on FreeBSD.
+I don’t want to muck about with installing containers etc. If containers are the only way for

 Getting Home Assistant running in a FreeBSD 13.1 jail Read More »